 Matthias Blackham 1877-1953

-Matthias was born in Liverpool in 1877 and married Nellie Gertrude Anderson at St Matthias’ Church, Sneinton, on 9th November 1895.
+Matthias was born at Liverpool in 1877 and married Nellie Gertrude Anderson (1878-1969) at St Matthias’ Church, Sneinton, on 9th November 1895.
 In early 1902, Nellie had a child who was named John Leslie Swain Blackham, but there is nothing to suggest that his father was Matthias.
-Around this time Matthias began to call himself John Blackham; he appears to have married Margaret Jane Neary, and their first of seven children was born in 1903.
+Around this time Matthias began to call himself John Blackham; he appears to have married Margaret Jane Neary (1872-1959), and their first of seven children was born in 1903.
 Meanwhile, Nellie remarried twice; first to John Henry Key in 1923, and then to Joseph Cobley in 1937.
-Matthias, known as John, died on 4th September 1953, aged 76.
+Matthias, known as John, died on 4th September 1953, aged 76

 Sarah Anne Blackham 1866-1954

-Sarah Anne, known as ‘Sarah Annie’, was born in Toadmoor on 3rd June 1866.
+Sarah Anne, known as ‘Sarah Annie’, was born at Toadmoor on 3rd June 1866.
 She was baptised on 18th June 1871 at St Peter’s Church, Belper, and married Alfred Blount at St Alkmund’s Church, Duffield, on 2nd November 1885.
-Sarah died at 14 Windmill Lane, Belper, on 1st February 1954 aged 87, and was buried at Belper cemetery.
+Sarah died at 14 Windmill Lane, Belper, on 1st February 1954 aged 87, and was buried at Belper Cemetery on 6th February.

 Susannah Blackham 1886-1888

-The fourth child and first daughter of John and Mary Blackham, Susannah was born in Manchester towards the end of 1886.
-She was baptised on 29th December at All Souls Church, but died on 5th March 1888 aged 1, and was buried in Philips Park cemetery on 8th March.
+The fourth child and first daughter of John and Mary Blackham, Susannah was born at Manchester towards the end of 1886.
+She was baptised on 29th December at All Souls Church, but died on 5th March 1888 aged 1, and was buried in Philips Park Cemetery on 8th March.

 Thomas William Blackham 1886-1887